from a handpicked tutor in LIVE 1-to-1 classes

 What are Alternate Exterior Angles?

-Alternate exterior angles are created when two or more lines are intersected by a transversal.
-These angles are formed on the outer side of the transversal on the different sides.
+Alternate exterior angles are angles that are formed on the outer side of the transversal on the different sides.

 When any two parallel lines are intersected by a transversal, they create some pairs of angles with the transversal.
 Interior angles are created in the space inside the parallel lines whereas alternate exterior angles are created in the space outside the parallel lines.